bestwoody/tics-script/integrated/ti.sh.md

 * The conf templates: it stored in a dir.
     * The default dir located at `./conf`
     * You can pass args `conf-templ-dir`(`ops/ti.sh ti-file cmd [args] [conf-templ-dir]`) to use another one.
-    * `templates` means they'er not the real conf files, the real ones are in module dirs.
+    * `templates` means they're not the real conf files, the real ones are in module dirs.
     * Take a look at the `default.ports` will helps to avoid port-conflict when we modifys ports using `+n`
-    * `conf/bin.paths` and `conf/bin.urls` defined where we can get the module bins
+    * `conf/bin.paths` and `conf/bin.urls[.mac]` defined where we can get the module bins
 * The `my.ti` file and the dirs used by modules in the file, these are the data we care.
     * Once a module is running, it doesn't rely on `conf templates` or `ops/ti.sh` any more.